Shaquem Griffin aggravates knee injury against Raiders, clouding future with Seahawks

 This was Shaquem Griffin’s last chance to prove he’s more than just a feel-good story.

-In the third quarter of the Seahawks’ final preseason game against the Oakland Raiders, Griffin aggravated the bruised knee that kept him out of the past two weeks, forcing him from this game, too.
-It clouded his chances of making the Seahawks’ 53-man roster.
+But instead of being able to show the Seahawks why they should keep him around, Griffin instead was forced to the sidelines in the third quarter of the Seahawks’ final preseason game against the Oakland Raiders Thursday when he aggravated the bruised knee that kept him out of the past two games, too.

+It’s an injury that severely clouded his chances of making the Seahawks’ 53-man roster.

-Seahawks coach Pete Carroll said after the game that Griffin will have another MRI.
+Seahawks coach Pete Carroll said after the game that Griffin will have another MRI and left open the idea the injury could sideline him for a while.

 Saturday is the day the Seahawks have to cut their roster to 53 players.
 Could Griffin end up on injured reserve?
 He has played in just one other preseason game this year and knew he had to show well in Thursday’s game to convince the Seahawks to keep him on the roster.